 Safaris in Zambia

-Zambia is seasonal and known to experience monsoonal style rainfall in summer (also known as the wet season).
-It is therefore important to get the timing of your trip right to ensure the conditions suit your interests and safari preferences.
+Zambia is seasonal and known to experience monsoonal-style rainfall in summer (also known as the wet season).
+It is, therefore, essential to get the timing of your trip right to ensure the conditions suit your interests and safari preferences.

 Wet Season (November to April)

-Victoria Falls also springs to life as the powerful Zambezi River flows at its fullest during the wet season – a sight not to be missed!
+Victoria Falls also springs to life as the mighty Zambezi River flows entirely during the wet season – a sight not to be missed!

 Dry season (May to October)

 Winter is generally dry with cooler temperatures and some chilly nights, making these months a prime time to visit Zambia.
-Water sources dry up leading to a higher concentration of wildlife appearing around the rivers and waterholes which in turn creates ideal game viewing for visitors.
+Water sources dry up, leading to a higher concentration of wildlife around the rivers and waterholes, creating ideal game viewing for visitors.

-Winter is high season, especially between July and October.
+Winter is the high season, especially between July and October.

 The best time to visit Zambia is in spring and autumn, periods which combine the best of both seasons – great climate, lush vegetation and lots of wildlife.
 A great time to visit the Victoria Falls is between May and June, as the waterfalls flow freely and are quite magnificent during this period.